Current Projects

 Clinica de Familia (Dominican Republic)

 Clinica de Familia was established to serve as a comprehensive family care clinic that provides quality care to people throughout La Romana province.
 Over the past year, work with DR has focused on potential revenue generating models that could be used by CdF to support its overall cost structure.
 The first project developed recommendations on imaging equipment.
-The second focused on the profitability of a gastroenterological clinic.
+The second focused on the profitability of a gastroenterological clinic and a third looked at adding dental services to the new clinic.

 Grip Forté Hand/Wrist Rehabilitation Device (Ghana)